Claude 2: Anthropic’s Alternative to GPT-4

 100K Token Context

-- Upload an entire PDF (a technical book, several long articles) and ask questions about the whole.
+- Upload an entire PDF (a technical book, several long articles) and ask questions about the whole without chunking.

-- Analyse a complete medium-sized codebase without chunking.
+- Analyse a complete medium-sized codebase without splitting.

-- Extended conversations without losing memory of early messages.
+- Maintain extended conversations without losing memory of early messages.

 Constitutional AI

-Anthropic’s safety approach is based on a “constitution” — a set of principles written in natural language the model uses to evaluate and refine its own responses during training.
-The idea is that the model learns to self-critique following explicit principles, rather than relying solely on human feedback.
+Anthropic’s safety approach is based on a “constitution” — a set of principles written in natural language that the model uses to evaluate and refine its own responses during training.
+The idea: the model learns to self-critique following explicit principles, rather than relying solely on human feedback.

 In practice, Claude tends to: